 As an AllTrails user, in a logged in state you can download a route from a trail page, as well as files for your Recordings and Maps, and other user's Recordings and Maps.
 You can learn more about exporting files from AllTrails here.

 How do I find tracks from GPSies?

 All public tracks previously on GPSies have now been migrated to AllTrails.

 AllTrails has over 100k hand-curated trails across the globe in our database.
 These trails all have a verified route, information on the trail details such as distance, elevation, and which activities to do on the trail, driving directions to the nearest trailhead, as well as photos, reviews, and recordings from our community of users.
 Based on the location set in your profile, you will automatically be shown trails in your set location area.
 You can also search for trails in other areas.

 If you do not see many hand-curated trails in your desired area, you can always switch to “Community Content '' on https://www.alltrails.com/.
 This view will display other user's recordings and custom maps.
 Recordings are other user's tracks that were created using an external GPS device or via the AllTrails app.
 Custom maps are hand-drawn routes using our mapping tool or the GPSies track creator.

 You can discover other users' tracks by following these steps:

 - Log in to your account on https://www.alltrails.com/ using a desktop/laptop computer

-- To start, tap on ‘Explore’ in the upper right hand corner
+- To start, tap on ‘Explore’ in the upper left hand corner

 - You will automatically be surfaced trails based on the location set in your profile, however you can also search for trails in other areas by typing in a city/state/country name or a specific park name in the search bar at the top

 - You will then see a map with corresponding trails on the left hand side and trail pins on the map.
 By default this is called 'Curated Trails' and displays trails.